SinanAkkoyun/POV-Renderer/README.md

 ![image](https://github.com/SinanAkkoyun/POV/assets/43215895/76b96782-e845-4a29-8a14-507caa78b212)

-You, now, you can easily simulate them in your fav 3D modelling software.
+Yup, now, you can easily simulate them in your fav 3D modelling software.

 # POV simulation